turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 cd ~
 mkdir .ssh
 nano .ssh/authorized_keys
-# Paste in your public key and exit with ctrl-q
+# Paste in your public key with cmd-v and exit with ctrl-q
 ```

 If done correctly, you should now be able to log out of the vps (by running `exit` at the command line) and log in again without being prompted for your password.